 I escaped this perceived tyranny via the streets of New York City.
 I fell in love with all the street art and graffiti you could find in the dirty parts your mother warned you about.
 There around corners and on dilapidated buildings were different brands of artists putting it all out there, letting time and passer-byes defile and manipulate the work, transforming it into something more beautiful and interesting with each passing day.
 At least in my eyes.
 Today, street art is big commerce and sought after, but back then you were a sinner for appreciating that sort of thing, let alone calling it art, despite the likes of Jean-Michel Basquiat and Keith Haring.
 It’s like you had to go to an official art museum to cleanse your eyeballs and relearn the establishment’s idea of proper art.
 Don’t get me wrong, visiting an art museum is my version of church, but I always return to the street for a lot of my inspiration.
 It was a blast back then, running with a small crew who left their temporary mark proudly, with elation, no regrets.
 I loved adding visual pollution in-between all that “respectable” imagery.

 In between then and now life happened.
-I acquired a second degree, had a twelve-year career as a studio photographer and master darkroom printer, became completely absorbed by the digital-art realm, segued into graphic design and illustration, attained a third degree, suffered massive, intense and complicated personal losses, spent years in limbo, procreated my inevitable rebirth, launched a continuing respected teaching career, developed a stable and authentic relationship with my best friend and hubs, Will, and have two furry assistants Mitu and Milo.
+I acquired a second degree, had a twelve-year career as a studio photographer and master darkroom printer, became completely absorbed by the digital-art realm, segued into graphic design and illustration, attained a third degree, suffered massive, intense and complicated personal losses, spent years in limbo, procreated my inevitable rebirth, launched a continuing respected teaching career, developed a stable and authentic relationship with my best friend and hubs, Will, and have three furry assistants Mitu, Milo and Mateo.
 I’m just now settling in.
 I’m still fidgety, unsatisfied, disgusted with our world at large, get overly excited over silly things both good and bad, am able to recognize underappreciated good deeds and acknowledge overlooked magical and delightful oddities that abound.
 I’ve mellowed a bit, but I hope not too much.

 So there I am in a nutshell.
 Now walk away from your electronic device slowly and fill your head with glitter, unicorns, rainbows, dancing hula girls, cookies and lollipops.
 Let’s try and pretend this never happened.